Answers To Your Physical Therapy Questions

 Will I be given an exercise program?

-You will be given a program appropriate for you, which for pain is often relaxation and downtraining muscles, on your first visit.
-Our physical therapists have several approaches and a diversity of training on how to address symptoms of pelvic floor dysfunction, chronic pain, pregnancy and/or post partum, difficulty with movement and more.
-N2 Physical Therapy works with each patient to be certain that your program fit your lifestyle, needs and are set to progress you as quickly as possible.
+It is important for your overall healing that you are active in an exercise program that complements your in person sessions.
+Our physical therapists have several approaches and a diversity of training on how to address symptoms of pelvic floor dysfunction, chronic pain, pregnancy and/or postpartum, difficulty with movement and more.
+N2 Physical Therapy works with each patient to be certain that your program fits your lifestyle, needs and are set to progress you as quickly as possible.
+We are currently encouraging all patients to utilize our apps and access to getting health care programs on your phone or online.
+It’s better for our trees and we find that it helps people to access it easily, at any time, without rummaging through paper sheets.
+Our most frequently used apps are Medbridge Education and HEP2Go.

 What is dry needling?

 Dry needling by a physical therapist is the use of a physiotherapy needle to treat a myofascial trigger point via needle insertion into the trigger point.
-Research studies have demonstrated that myofascial trigger points have necrotic features, spontaneous electrical activity (they never rest!), limited blood flow, and are anoxic.
+Research studies have demonstrated that myofascial trigger points have necrotic features, spontaneous electrical activity (they never rest!), limited blood flow, and are anoxic, amongst other findings.
 Research has also demonstrated that myofascial trigger points possess a buildup of nociceptive generating biochemical substances that have potential to decrease our thresholds for pain.

 Dry needling is a well researched technique for chronic pain treatment that is successful when administered by a properly trained professional.
 When properly administered as an adjunct to a proper plan of care and broader physical therapy treatment, treatment with dry needling can result in fast and sustainable results.